Contents of the United States diplomatic cables leak (Americas): Caribbean drug trafficking

 A diplomatic cable from the U.S. Interests Section in Havana, Cuba, written by Jonathan D. Farrar, Chief of Mission, documents Cuban claims that Jamaica allows drug smugglers to go about freely in Caribbean waters.
 According to the leaked cable, Cuban ministers complain that Jamaican coast guards "stand idly by".
 Furthermore, Cuban attempts to express frustration are ignored and met with "complete lack of cooperation".
 A subsequent British-organised meeting between the two nations ended with complaints that the Jamaican officers "just sat there and didn't say anything".

 Citizenship issues of members of parliament

 A diplomatic cable from the U.S. embassy in Kingston discussed an ongoing controversy between the ruling Jamaica Labour Party and opposition People's National Party over alleged foreign citizenships held by their respective MPs.
 The cable was released to the public in May 2011.
 One particularly controversial revelation therein was that Sharon Hay-Webster, who in August 2009 had publicly announced that she would renounce U.S. citizenship, had in fact visited the embassy days later to withdraw her renunciation, and remained a U.S. citizen.
 The incident led Hay-Webster to resign her party membership, and she faced calls from both party members and the public to step down from parliament entirely.

+Panama

+In August 2009, the U.S. ambassador to Panama, Barbara J. Stephenson, wrote in a diplomatic cable that Panamanian president Ricardo Martinelli had asked her for help with wiretaps and "he clearly made no distinction between legitimate security targets and political enemies".
+A copy of the cable was published by WikiLeaks in December 2010.
+Martinelli's administration stated that it had "never asked for help to tap telephones of politicians".
+Martinelli was later charged and acquitted of tapping the phones of political opponents and journalists while president.